VALENCIA Information

 Moving around in our city is easy, and very cost-effective.
 To begin with, Valencia is very friendly towards the use of bycicles; just make sure to review what the regulations are with regards to riding — this resource from the City of Valencia helps in understanding how to ride safely in Valencia.

 Buses – The local bus service is called EMT (“Empresa Municipal de Transporte”), and have a helpful web portal through which you can find out what local bus routes are, and calculate your options.
 Visit their website here.
-Buses 92, 93, 4, 19 and 95 connect the city center with the beach (Malvarossa), all of them passing near the school building and Marina Real student dorms.
 You can pay cash on board (1,50€/ride), or buy an EMT card (0,85€/2-hour ride, buying multiples of 10 rides) from a tobacco shop (called “Estanco” in Spanish) and top it up.

 Valenbisi – This is a short-term bike rental service that is available around the city of Valencia, and is very convenient and inexpensive.
 You may purchase a weekly/annual suscription, and will have access to unlimited rides under 30 min for free.
 More info about Valenbisi here.